canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 want to plug in every interface and test them all just to be sure that they all work.
 Ideally, the test that we want to do is the same for each interface.

 Templates allow us to do exactly this.
-Lets try to implement per-interface connection checking.
+Let's try to implement per-interface connection checking.

 .. note::